danielkurtsawyer/odin-javascript-dynamic-user-interface-interactions/README.md

 Github repository for the dynamic user interface interactions lesson from the Odin Project's JavaScript course.

-This lesson was also involved using tools like ESLint and Prettier to assist in formatting JS code.
+This lesson involved using tools like ESLint and Prettier to assist in formatting JS code.

 This lesson targeted three different types of common components: